Government Health Policy and the Trump Nominees

 Transcript

-business person but also an MD scientist author head of a TASA therapeutics researcher he wrote a book remember in 2021 which we talked about at length, the origins of the virus.
+He wrote a book, remember, in 2021, which we talked about at length, the origins of the virus.

 And he did a lot of discussion online with us about the genetic sequence and was one of the first people to really argue persuasively for a Wuhan lab origin of the virus at a time when we were getting a lot of disinformation.

-And look at some of these appointees, some of whom he knows, some of whom I know, and many of them
+And look at some of these appointees, some of whom he knows, some of them I know, and many of them

 And my first question is, why don't you weigh in or give me your thoughts on any of the recent picks, whether that would be the CDC, the FDA, NIH, and what might happen at HHS under RFK?